methodmystic/Agricoop/README.md

 ## 💡 About This Project

 This was a vibe-coded project — built with the help of AI tools.
-But it genuinely served as my hands-on introduction to **Firebase** and **Vercel**.
+But it genuinely served as my hands-on introduction to **Firebase** and **Netlify**.
 Wiring up authentication, managing a real-time database, and deploying a live production URL were all things I learned by actually doing them here.

 The code was AI-assisted.
 The learning was real.